ben-z/ydc-deep-research-evals/README.md

 - `num-workers`: Number of worker threads for parallel processing (default: 4)
 - `metric-num-workers`: Number of worker threads for the underlying metric (default: 3)
 - `metric-num-trials`: Number of trials per evaluation for more stable results (default: 3)
+  - For each trial, the evaluation runs twice - once with the original order and once with the baseline and candidate answers flipped.
+This helps mitigate potential position bias in the evaluation.

 ## License